aure/frameworks/README.md

 # Highly Desirable Frameworks

-This repository is here to support updates to the following checklist and also contains materials from a companion presentation.
+This repository is here to support updates to the following checklist and also contains materials from a companion presentation a video for which now appears [on vimeo](https://vimeo.com/189991495).

 This checklist can be used as a starting point to evaluate a framework's quality.
 It is intended to be used by potential consumers of frameworks as well as developers of frameworks who want to make sure they've covered all the basics.